Skip to main content

 Length Restrictions

-Note on Capstone Experience
+Capstone Experience

 1. Research Thesis (CS 601 and CS 602)

-Students choosing this track must identify an area of interest within the discipline of computer science, computer engineering, mathematics, physics, or game production.
+Students choosing this option must identify an area of interest within the discipline of computer science, computer engineering, mathematics, physics, or game production.
 They shall conduct a literature survey on existing techniques and algorithms in the field, propose an innovative approach to the field, develop the theory and prototypes, and write and defend the thesis.

-3. Extra Cousework with Comprehensive Exam
+3. Extra Coursework with Comprehensive Exam

 This option allows a student to take one or two additional electives offered at the graduate level to replace CS 602 or both CS 601 and CS 602, along with the satisfactory completion of a comprehensive exam.